DeepLabCut/DeepLabCut/README.md

      - Computer: For reference, we use Ubuntu 16.04 LTS and run a docker container that has TensorFlow, etc. installed (*available in a future release).
 One should also be able to run the code in Windows or MacOS (but we never tried).
 You will need a strong GPU such as the [NVIDIA GeForce 1080 Ti](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080/).

 - Software:
-     - You will need [TensorFlow](https://www.tensorflow.org/) (we used 1.0 for figures in papers, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.4**) for Python 3 with GPU support (otherwise training and running is very slow).
+     - You will need [TensorFlow](https://www.tensorflow.org/) (we used 1.0 for figures in papers, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.4**, but recommend **1.0**, se below) for Python 3 with GPU support (otherwise training and running is extremely slow).
 Please check your CUDA and [TensorFlow installation](https://www.tensorflow.org/install/) with this line (below), and you can test that your GPU is being properly engaged with these additional [tips](https://www.tensorflow.org/programmers_guide/using_gpu).

       $ sess = tf.Session(config=tf.ConfigProto(log_device_placement=True))